Gummientchen/bpmProxy/README.md

-# BPM Proxy
+# bpmProxy

 ![Example Screenshot of bpmProxy](assets/screenshot.png)
 This tool allows you to use [Cardia](https://github.com/uwburn/cardia) to connect a heart beat sensor and display it in OBS with a browser source.

 ## Installation/Usage

-Download Cardia from their official GitHub Repository -> https://github.com/uwburn/cardia/releases
+1. Download Cardia from their official GitHub Repository -> https://github.com/uwburn/cardia/releases

-Start Cardia and go to "Log".
+1. Start Cardia and go to "Log".
 Enable logging and choose "UDP" as the log format.
 Use IP address "127.0.0.1" and Port "60900".
+1. Press the "Start" button in Cardia.

-Start bpmProxy.exe
+1. Start bpmProxy.exe

-Add a browser source to any scene in OBS.
+1. Add a browser source to any scene in OBS.
 Use the following URL: `http://127.0.0.1:8765/`
-Set the **width** to 1920 and **height** to 1080.
+1. Set the **width** to 1920 and **height** to 1080.

 ## Customizing styles